Building Widgets with SwiftUI and WidgetKit

 An Overview of Widgets

-Widgets are intended to provide users with “at a glance” views of important, time sensitive information relating to your app.
-When a widget is tapped by the user, the corresponding app is launched, taking the user to a specific screen where more detailed information may be presented.
-Widgets are intended to display information which updates based on a timeline, ensuring that only the latest information is displayed to the user.
+Widgets are intended to provide users with “at a glance” views of important, time-sensitive information relating to your app.
+When the user taps a widget, the corresponding app is launched, taking the user to a specific screen where more detailed information may be presented.
+Widgets are intended to display information that updates based on a timeline, ensuring that only the latest information is displayed to the user.
 A single app can have multiple widgets displaying different information.

-Widgets are available in three size families (small, medium and large), of which at least one size must be supported by the widget, and can be implemented such that the information displayed is customizable by the user.
+Widgets are available in three size families (small, medium, and large), of which the widget must support at least one size.
+They can be implemented such that the information displayed is customizable by the user.

-Widgets are selected from the widget gallery and positioned by the user on the device home screens.
-To conserve screen space, iOS allows widgets to be stacked, providing the user the ability to flip through each widget in the stack with a swiping gesture.
+Widgets are selected from the widget gallery and positioned by the user on the device’s home screen.
+To conserve screen space, iOS allows widgets to be stacked, allowing users to flip through each widget in the stack with a swiping gesture.
 A widget can increase the probability of moving automatically to the top of the stack by assigning a relevancy score to specific timeline entries.
-The widget for a weather app might, for example, assign a high relevancy to a severe weather warning in the hope that WidgetKit will move it to the top of the stack, thereby increasing the likelihood that the user will see the information.
+For example, the widget for a weather app might assign high relevancy to a severe weather warning in the hope that WidgetKit will move it to the top of the stack, thereby increasing the likelihood that the user will see the information.

 Learn more.